GuenterQuast/mimoCoRB/builddoc/index.rst

 The central piece of every *mimoCoRB* application is the configuration file; examples of different complexity are provided in *examples/*_setup.yaml*.
-Code snippets for data input, filtering and ouput and as well as configuration files are provided in the subdirectories `examples/modules/` and `examples/config/`, respectively.
+Code snippets for data input, filtering and ouput as well as configuration files are provided in the subdirectories `examples/modules/` and `examples/config/`, respectively.